 Meth eyes, also known as methamphetamine eyes, is a term used for the physical indications commonly linked with the use of meth.
 Meth is a potent and habit-forming illicit stimulant that affects the CNS (central nervous system).
 Its usage can result in a spectrum of physical and psychological manifestations, including enlarged pupils, rapid eye movements, and a distinct alteration in the eyes known as meth eyes.

 Methamphetamine is a highly addictive substance that can cause severe long-term health repercussions.
 The prolonged use of meth is associated with physical symptoms like weight loss, dental issues, and skin lesions, as well as a battery of psychological issues.
-If you or someone that you care about is struggling with stimulant use disorder, read on to discover how to connect with the help you need.

 What Do Meth Eyes Look Like?